gro-ove/actools/README.md

  - Take AcTools.Internal from [the unpacked version](https://trello.com/c/w5xT6ssZ/49-contacts) (or make your own compatible version, it mostly contains different API codes, addresses and salts for testing checksums).

- - You might need to install DirectX SDK to rebuild [AcTools.Render/Base/Shaders/ShadersTemplate.tt](https://github.com/gro-ove/actools/blob/master/AcTools.Render/Base/Shaders/ShadersTemplate.tt).
-But, just in case, builded *ShadersTemplate.cs* and *Shaders.resources* are already included.
+ - You might need to install DirectX SDK to rebuild [AcTools.Render/Shaders/Shaders.tt](https://github.com/gro-ove/actools/blob/master/AcTools.Render/Shaders/Shaders.tt).
+But, just in case, built *Shaders.cs* and *Shaders.resources* are already included.

  - Please, feel free to [contact me](https://trello.com/c/w5xT6ssZ/49-contacts) anytime.
 I don’t have any experience it open-source, there might be some things I forgot to mention.